RohitMenon120192/portfolio/README.md

   Polyscope.

 - My work was instrumental in designing and implementing two key projects aimed at enhancing hands-on learning in robotics.
 The first project involved integrating artificial intelligence with a 6-DOF MYCOBOT
-  (280) from Elephant Robotics, focusing on calibration, kinematics, color recognition, and object detection.
-I created a Python-based controller for the robot, enabling it to play and autonomously reset tic- tac-toe games with participants.
-The second project involved advanced programming and system integration for collaborative robots (COBOTS) in manufacturing automation, utilizing the 6-DOF Universal Robots
-  (UR3/e and UR5/CB-3) series.
+  (280) from Elephant Robotics, focusing on calibration and manipulation, forwars kinematics and inverse kinematics, color recognition, and YOLO object detection.
+I created a Python-based controller for the robot, enabling it to play and autonomously reset tic-tac-toe games with participants.
+The second project involved advanced programming and system integration for collaborative robots (COBOTS) in manufacturing automation, utilizing the 6-DOF Universal Robots (UR3/e and UR5/CB-3) series.
 This project addressed robotic manipulation, spatial dynamics, precision, and conducted tests in navigation and repeatability, applied in tasks like palletizing and assembly.

 - These projects contributed to improving student's understanding and skills in robotics.
 Additionally, I was responsible for curating the curriculum and managing a high-tech laboratory, ensuring students had access to current technology and educational resources.